-Naropa University prepared a self-study report to demonstrate that Naropa continues to maintain the high educational standards set by the Higher Learning Commission.
+Naropa University prepared a self-study report to demonstrate that the University continues to maintain the high educational standards set by the HLC.
 The self-study process provided an invaluable opportunity to examine institutional practices while citing examples of excellence, the challenges ahead, and action steps leading to improvement.
+Documents related to that visit are included below.

 Accreditation is the process by which an outside review body certifies a college or university as meeting certain educational standards.
 Accreditation is an important “stamp of approval.”
 Accredited colleges and universities have proven that they are committed to educational quality and improvement.